Parallel College (film): Plot

 Chandrasekharan Nair manages to seduce Indu with marriage proposal and gifts.
 He also tries to woo Sreedevi Indu's elder sister.
 But she rejects his advances.
 The struggling family consists of their drunkard brother Vikraman and retired father.
 Chandrasekharan recruits Vikraman as his henchman.

 Ananthan starts living in a rented house with domestic helper Vasu.
 Rahael also start living with them as a housekeeper.
 Ananthan meets Sreedevi who were classmates in college.
 Rasheed talks to Sreedevi's dad about an arranged marriage between Ananthan and Sreedevi.She remembers her past in which dynamic Balu steals her heart.
 They gets married in a simple ceremony, but Balu gets murdered on the first night by his revolutionary colleagues who wants to bomb a train.
 Sreedevi rejects the proposal.

 Radha gets pregnant with Chandrasekharan Nair's child, but he simply rejects to acknowledge his responsibility.
 Radha is found dead hanging from the ceiling.
 Chandrasekharan spreads rumors that Ananthan is responsible for the suicide.
-An angry mob lead by Chandrasekharan and Vikraman attacks the parallel college.
+An angry mob led by Chandrasekharan and Vikraman attacks the parallel college.
 Ananthan along with Rasheed and Ashokan flights off the mob, but the college gets destroyed.
 Rasheed returns to selling lottery tickets while Sanathanan Pillai becomes a door to door chicken seller.

 Chandrasekharan manipulates Vikraman to arrange his wedding with Indu to which her father gladly agrees.
 Indu and Sreedevi furiously disagrees to the wedding, though the family proceeds with the proposal.
 On the eve of the wedding, Radha's mother reveals to Sreedevi that it was Chandrasekharan who was behind her suicide.
 Overhearing this, Ananthan confronts Chandrasekharan and in the ensuing fight murders him.
 The film ends with Ananthan taken by Police.